albar965/littlenavmap-manual/src/en/ROUTEDESCR.rst

 If a route covers a long distance and contains a waypoint name which is not unique, a wrong waypoint might be added to the flight plan.
-Correct or remove this waypoint manually.
+Correct or remove this waypoint manually in the :ref:`flight-plan-table` using the :ref:`flight-plan-table-view-context-menu`.

 Many waypoints and airways will not be found if route descriptions from the latest AIRAC sources are used together with the old FSX, P3D or MSFS stock data.